 - Production: Overmolding can provide all-in-one manufacturability, simplifying production line processes by eliminating the need for costly assembly processes and parts.

-- Identity: Overmolding offers a convenient yet functional way to brand a product or family a product line with specific colors and patterns.
+- Identity: Overmolding offers a convenient and functional way to brand a product or family of products using specific colors and patterns.
 Further, overmolded components may be colored for easy identification and quick use.